kaleb-ries/sonic-project/README.md

 * Space bar says the current item and starts background music if not already started

 # Issues
-* Since this project is client-side HTML only, sounds cannot immediately be played upon opening the HTML file, so the currently selected item will not be announced when the HTML loads
 * Visual elements have not been added, and there is no guide to navigating the audio interface